Skip to content

 Link to this section

 1. Use the Kinde custom domain feature.
-We can then set a secure, httpOnly cookie against your domain containing only the refresh token which is not vulnerable to CSRF attacks.
+We can then set a secure, httpOnly cookie against your domain containing only the refresh token.
+This reduces token exposure to JavaScript; CSRF protection still relies on controls such as SameSite and server-side request validation.

 2. There is an escape hatch which can be used for local development: useInsecureForRefreshToken.
 This SHOULD NOT be used in production.
 We recommend you use a custom domain.
 This will store only the refresh token in local storage and is used to silently re-authenticate.